wh201906/SerialTest/README.md

 [more previews](doc/previews/previews.md)

 ## Build
-You need to [download](https://www.qcustomplot.com/release/2.1.0fixed/QCustomPlot-source.tar.gz) qcustomplot.c and qcustomplot.h manually, put them in the root of the repository, then build.
+You need to [download](https://www.qcustomplot.com/release/2.1.0fixed/QCustomPlot-source.tar.gz) qcustomplot.c and qcustomplot.h manually, put them in the /src folder, then build.